-Recognizing these challenges, State/PRM, together with USAID/DCHA began developing a framework for action in the spring of 2013 to analyze these challenges, identify solutions, and help mobilize the humanitarian community to take concrete action.
-As a result of this framework, Secretary Kerry launched Safe from the Start in September 2013.
-(See more on Safe from the Start is a U.S. government initiative to reduce risk of GBV and ensure quality services for survivors through timely and effective humanitarian action.
+Recognizing these challenges, State/PRM, together with USAID/DCHA developed a framework for action in the spring of 2013 to analyze these challenges, identify solutions, and mobilize the humanitarian community to take concrete action.
+As a result of this framework, then-Secretary Kerry launched Safe from the Start in September 2013.
+Safe from the Start is a U.S. government initiative to reduce risk of GBV and ensure quality services for survivors through timely and effective humanitarian action.
 We seek to transform the international system for humanitarian response so that the needs of women, girls, and others affected by GBV are a priority in emergencies.

-Consistent with the U.S. National Action Plan on Women, Peace and Security, Safe from the Start will complement and reinforce the Obama administration’s gender equality and protection policies and is a significant part of the U.S. government commitment to the Call to Action.
+Consistent with the U.S. National Action Plan on Women, Peace and Security, Safe from the Start complements and reinforces existing gender equality and protection policies and is a significant part of the U.S. government commitment to the Call to Action.
 It aims to:

-(2) Integrate GBV risk mitigation across all humanitarian assistance sectors; and,
+(2) Integrate GBV risk mitigation activities across all humanitarian assistance sectors; and,

 (3) Strengthen accountability within the international humanitarian architecture for prioritizing GBV prevention and response.